mssalvatore/tmpwatcher/README.md

 ### Configuration Files

-Options can be loaded from a config file if OWWatcher is invoked with the `--config-path` option.
-An example config file can be found at `./owwatcher/owwatcher-default.conf`.
+Options can be loaded from a config file if TmpWatcher is invoked with the `--config-path` option.
+An example config file can be found at `./tmpwatcher/tmpwatcher-default.conf`.

 ### Run directly

-OWWatcher can be run directly from this repository by running `python3 -m owwatcher`
+TmpWatcher can be run directly from this repository by running `python3 -m tmpwatcher`

 ### If installed as a snap

-If installed as a snap, OWWatcher can be run in the background as a daemon or in the foreground.
-You can enable and disable the OWWatcher daemon by running `snap start --enable owwatcher` and `snap stop --disable owwatcher`.
+If installed as a snap, TmpWatcher can be run in the background as a daemon or in the foreground.
+You can enable and disable the TmpWatcher daemon by running `snap start --enable tmpwatcher` and `snap stop --disable tmpwatcher`.

-You can invoke `owwatcher` directly as long as `/snap/bin` is in your $PATH.
+You can invoke `tmpwatcher` directly as long as `/snap/bin` is in your $PATH.

-The OWWatcher daemon loads its settings from `/var/snap/owwatcher/current/owwatcher.conf`.
-Configuration and log files are located at `/var/snap/owwatcher/current/`.
+The TmpWatcher daemon loads its settings from `/var/snap/tmpwatcher/current/tmpwatcher.conf`.
+Configuration and log files are located at `/var/snap/tmpwatcher/current/`.

 ### If installed with pip

-If this project has been installed using pip, you can simply invoke `owwatcher`, assuming the installed script is in your $PATH.
+If this project has been installed using pip, you can simply invoke `tmpwatcher`, assuming the installed script is in your $PATH.

 ### If installed with virtualenv